 [B.C.'s] Infrastructure is aging.
 A 1996 report on the state of Canada's municipal infrastructure found that British Columbia's water distribution and supply systems were, on average, the second oldest in the country and had an average age beyond the expected life span for such systems.
+111

 Water is essential to all humans, and indeed, to all life on this planet.
-Even in element of public infrastructure.
+Even in North America, our current infrastructure is based on late 19th Century technologies.
+Several recent disasters (e.g. Walkerton) have focused policymakers' attention on this element of public infrastructure.
 Municipalities across the country are now being required to update their potable water collection and distribution systems.